lanl-aea/waves/docs/tutorial_03_solverprep.rst

 This action will fetch the source files we included in the ``tutorial_03_solverprep`` file into the ``waves-tutorials/modsim_package/abaqus/`` directory.
-Check the contents of this directory using the ``ls`` command.
+Check the contents of this directory with the commands below.

 .. only:: not epub